 What is a Doppler Scan?

-A Doppler scan is similar to a regular ultrasound scan and works using high-frequency sound waves called ultrasound, which aren’t audible to our ears.
+A Doppler scan is similar to a regular ultrasound scan and works using high-frequency sound waves called ultrasound, which isn’t audible to our ears.
 The ultrasound generated by the equipment bounces off bones and tissues like an echo and is recorded with a microphone.
 All of this is done with a small hand-held probe called a transducer.
 A gel which helps in the process is applied over the belly, and the transducer is pressed gently against the skin to scan.
-Denser substances like bones give off a better echo than the softer tissue that the body is made up of, and by comparing the echo, an image of the baby is generated in a computer and displayed in real time.
+Denser substances like bones give off a better echo than the softer tissue that the body is made up of, and by comparing the echo, an image of the baby is generated in a computer and displayed in real-time.